-At first I feared this wouldn’t be such a very interesting film.
+At first, I feared this wouldn’t be such a very interesting film.
 A whole movie taking place in one and the same location (the bottom of the ocean) and with only two helpless young ladies who had no idea how to escape.
-“It won’t be more than some panicky scenes and a screen filled with anxiously produced air bubbles” I thought.
-Well, just another proove that a person can be mistaken.
+“It won’t be more than some panicky scenes and a screen filled with anxiously produced air bubbles.”
+I thought.
+Well, just another proof that a person can be mistaken.
 Eventually, this movie was terribly exciting.

-You know how to dive?
+Do you know how to dive?
 Yes!
-Ok, lets go !
+Ok, let’s go!

 It’s no fun down there.